evidentlyai/evidently/docs/book/reports/no-target-performance.md

 This test suite is designed for a specific scenario:

-**To monitor the model performance without ground truth.** You can use it to perform batch checks for a model that has delayed feedback (true labels or actuals come only later).This preset helps evaluate the production model quality through proxy metrics.
+**To monitor the model performance without ground truth.** You can use it to perform batch checks for a model that has delayed feedback (when true labels or actuals come days, weeks or months after the prediction is made).
+This preset helps evaluate the production model quality through proxy metrics.
 It combines several metrics that check for data quality, data integrity, and data and prediction drift.

 # NoTargetPerformance Test Suite